Mushymato/CompactSearchableShopMenu/README.md

         - `mushymato.CompactSearchableShopMenu/tab/QiGemShop` for `QiGemShop`
         - `mushymato.CompactSearchableShopMenu/tab/LostItems` for `LostItems`

-- For mod makers who used custom shop visual theme, you can include compatibility by loading a custom tab texture to `mushymato.CompactSearchableShopMenu/tab/<yourShopId>`, 16x16 is the recommended size.
+- For mod makers who used a custom shop visual theme, you can include compatibility by loading a custom tab texture to `mushymato.CompactSearchableShopMenu/tab/<yourShopId>`, 16x16 is the recommended size.

 - [Happy Home Designer](https://www.nexusmods.com/stardewvalley/mods/19675) implements a completely custom menu, so it takes precedence over this mod for catalogues (as it should).